 OnScale offers a platform for accurate and efficient simulations of CFRP components in an economical time frame.
 Highly efficient solvers allow for the simulation of large models that capture the highly detailed component microstructure.
 The advent of cloud computing allows 1000s of simulations to be executed in parallel, enabling full ultrasonic scans to be simulated in a rapid time frame.

 The model geometry can be constructed from a range of data sources including component design specifications, 3rd party textile modelling software and images taken from micrographs or X-Ray CT data.
 These model geometries can capture the highly complex structure of CFRP components including the thin interplay resin layers.
-The variation of the CFRP ply layer material properties due to in-plane and out-of-plane fiber orientations is also captured in OnScale simulation to ensure simulations can accurately predict the practical behavior of acoustic waves traveling through the component.
+The variation of the CFRP ply layer material properties due to in-plane and out-of-plane fiber orientations is also captured in OnScale simulation to ensure simulations can accurately predict the practical behavior of acoustic waves travelling through the component.

 Complete ultrasonic inspections can be simulated to include defects that are representative of those found in practice, such as porosity and delamination’s.
 This allows the performance of the inspection to be investigated and can identify any limitations.
 Further simulations can be utilized to explore new inspection set ups or study the effect manufacturing tolerances and material property variability has on inspections.
 OnScale’s ability to run hundreds of simulations in parallel enables the ability to perform these parametric studies that are impractical or impossible to run using legacy CAE tools.